hydroframe/hf_hydrodata/build_docs/source/point_data/data_collection.rst

 Because of the sparsity of the USGS `temporal_resolution='instantaneous'` groundwater measurements, those are not included in this weekly schedule.
 We plan to query that source for new observations roughly every few months.

+Note that raw hourly data is saved in UTC while raw daily data is saved with respect to the local site time zone.

 To maintain the integrety and traceability back to the original sources, our team conducts very limited data manipulation on the queried data.
 This includes the following: